chipmuenk/pyfda/docs/source/manual/plot_impz.rst

     - The number of data points **N** is chosen in such a way that an integer number of periods is transformed.

-    - The FFT window is set (in the Frequency tab) to rectangular.
+    - The FFT window is set to rectangular.
 Other windows work as well but they distribute spectral lines over several bins.
 When it is not possible to capture an integer number of periods, use another window as the rectangular window has the worst leakage effect.